TimeDelta/auto-psych-nosology/README.md

 | $q(z_i)$                | Approximate posterior distribution of latent embedding for node $(i)$.               |
 | $p(z)$                  | Prior distribution, typically $\mathcal{N}(0,I)$.                                    |
 | $D_{\mathrm{KL}}(q\|p)$ | Kullback–Leibler divergence measuring how far the posterior deviates from the prior. |

+#### Stability and Regularization
+Training rGCN-SCAE models on multiplex graphs can exhibit several characteristic failure modes.
+Detailed mitigation strategies and hyperparameter guidelines are provided in [`training_stability.md`](training_stability.md).

 #### Adaptive Subgraph Sampling to Mitigate Overfitting
 A practical limitation of the basic rGCN-SCAE approach is that it would be trained on a single, fixed multiplex graph.